OPS-E2E-PPE/VBA-Docs/api/Word.XMLNode.NodeType.md

 keywords: vbawd10.chm37748748
 f1_keywords:
 - vbawd10.chm37748748
-ms.prod: word
 api_name:
 - Word.XMLNode.NodeType
 ms.assetid: 0df07d30-e7ae-44e6-3372-ccece783a3fc
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # XMLNode.NodeType property (Word)

-Returns a  **[WdXMLNodeType](./overview/Word.md)** constant that represents the type of node.
+Returns a **[WdXMLNodeType](overview/Word.md)** constant that represents the type of node.

 ## Syntax

 _expression_. `NodeType`

  _expression_ An expression that returns an '[XMLNode](Word.XMLNode.md)' object.

 ## Remarks

 An **XMLNode** object can be either an XML element or an attribute of an element.
-Use the **NodeType** property to determine which type of node you are working with, so that you do not attempt to perform invalid operations on the node.
+Use the **NodeType** property to determine which type of node you are working with, so that you don't attempt to perform invalid operations on the node.
 For example, the **[Attributes](Word.XMLNode.Attributes.md)** property applies only to element nodes, although it appears in the list of available properties for the **XMLNode** object.

 ## Example